Zedespook/advent-of-code-2024/README.md

 - Handled large numbers using long long for combination counting
 - Used unordered_map for efficient memoization of subproblems
 - Implemented efficient input parsing with stringstream

+### Day 20

+- Implemented path optimization algorithm for race track navigation
+- Used BFS for initial path finding with position tracking
+- Part 1 focused on finding optimal skips in straight-line segments
+- Part 2 extended to include diagonal movements and longer skip distances
+- Optimized skip calculation with efficient distance metrics
+- Used map for tracking frequency of different skip lengths
+- Implemented position struct for clean coordinate handling
+- Special thanks to [piman51277](https://github.com/piman51277) for their elegant approach to handling path optimizations!

 ## Acknowledgments